-In partnership with DVR, Arapahoe/Douglas Works! is working with Arapahoe Community College to develop technology training and virtual work readiness for participants with disabilities.
-We are also partnering on innovative career exploration events.
+In partnership with DVR, Arapahoe/Douglas Works! continues to work with Arapahoe Community College to scale a technology training and virtual work readiness program for participants, including those with disabilities.

 Events and initiatives organized by these groups are shared at the Arapahoe/Douglas Workforce Development Board meetings, newsletters, the Arapahoe/Douglas Works! website (www.adworks.org) and its social media platforms.